Abdulgafaar/simple-webserver/README.md

 # Set the backend configuration
 I used S3 for backend state and Dynamodb for the stateLock so this can be commented out and set to local or a nuw backend state
-Also a keypair needs to generated and place the public on the keypair resources block.
+Also a keypair needs to be generated and place the public on the keypair resources block.
+./module/webserver/webserver.tf
+change the public key on line 4

-ensure to be at the root of the project then follow the steps below
+Ensure to be at the root of the project then follow the steps below
 # Initialize the Terraform
 -- terraform init